Chrysler Valiant (VF): Changes

 The VF Valiant was a facelifted version of the VE Valiant, featuring four new quarter panels, new lights and a new grille.
+The four-door sedan model marked a major departure from the U.S Plymouth Valiant models that previous Australian models were based on with Australian engineering now taking precedence.

-Parking and Turn signal lights were now mounted above the headlights.
+Parking and Turn signal lights in the VF range were now mounted above the headlights and the front came with a unique convex one-piece grille.
 Seating, safety features and soundproofing were improved, Pacer and Regal 770 models were new and a hardtop body style was offered for the first time.

-The hardtop combined the VF Valiant front, from the A-pillar forward, with the rear of the US Dodge Dart.
+The hardtop combined the VF Valiant front, from the A-pillar forward, with the rear of the U.S fourth-generation Dodge Dart.
 This included the Dart floorpan with its 111-inch wheelbase.

+Chrysler Australia continued to build Valiant station wagons which Plymouth in the United States had ceased production of since 1967.

 Coupe utilities retained the rear styling of the previous VE series with only the front styling revised.